LivewareProblems/Orion/README.md

 # Orion

+**Warning** The real data and tracing does not work.
+You can run it to see fake data, but we are tired, we had both weekend full of family stuff to do....

+So honestly, it is broken.
+That is life.
+Will probably fix in the future cause i need it, but not now

+Oh and there are no tests.
+We simply had too much family needs during weekends.
+Life is life.

+## What is Orion ?

 Orion is a Dynamic Distributed Profiler.
 It allows you to profile any function in an erlang cluster and get back an histogram representing the profile of the function calls across the whole cluster.